Altomare/repairs/otrona/README.md

 - Checked the POK signal.
 It's working as intended: NMI pin on the Z80 is pulled down until POK is up, which basically halts the Z80 with interruptions.
 - VSYN reads 23.6 Hz and HDRV about 6.02 MHz.
 Value doesn't change when POK is applied which leads me to assume the video chip is not properly configured by the CPU.
 - Dumped PROMs after receiving the adapters.
 Documented in `rom/README.md`
+- Checking bus pins on the CPU, it's left floating.
+When it happens, address bus is stuck on 0x43 or 0x3F...?

 TO-DO:
 - Use logic analyzer to see what the CPU is doing